ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 the systems involved and can ask insightful questions about where tools and processes failed and generate ideas for improvement.

-Note that we re not throwing anyone who made a human error under the bus. at person may be the RCA lead if they fit the prior criteria, but their error does not on its own make them the right person to lead the RCA.
+Note that we re not throwing anyone who made a human error under the bus.
+That person may be the RCA lead if they fit the prior criteria, but their error does not on its own make them the right person to lead the RCA.
 They should certainly contribute and take the opportunity to learn through the process.
 But again, they are not punished for their mistake as part of the process.
 Authoring an RCA is not a punishment; it's an important responsibility and element of system maintenance.

 Scheduling RCA Remediation Work